Juicern/luma/README.md

 go run ./cmd/server
 ```

 Migration SQL executes on startup (against Postgres).
 If the database in `LUMA_DB_DSN` does not exist, the server will attempt to create it (requires sufficient privileges).
-A default system prompt that simply repeats the user’s text verbatim (until you update it via the API) and the preset store are created automatically.
+A default system prompt is seeded that rewrites transcripts into concise, conversational chat messages (until you replace it via the API), and the preset store is created automatically.

 ### Providers